omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## Single Page Applications

-A single-page application (SPA) is a web app or website that dynamically rewrites the web page with new data from the server.
+A single-page application (SPA) is a web app or website that dynamically rewrites the DOM (the entire web page or just selected nodes) with new data from the server.

 ![true](../../assets/img/javascript-spa-single-page-app.png)